adoostparast/CellR/README.md

 # Output
 CellR outputs an R object which includes the percentage of the proportion of each identified cluster from the reference scRNA-seq data within the bulk RNA-seq sample as well as the identified cell type-specific markers used during the deconvolution process.
+Users can also estimate cell-specific expression profiles in a separate function described above.